Undergraduate Programs in

 Do you dream of making a living as a singer or instrumentalist?
 Hofstra's music performance program will nurture your talent, hone your technique, and prepare you to thrive in this competitive field.

-The foundation of this program is the core music curriculum centered on music theory, history, and expression, providing a solid foundation for a career in the art of music.
-The program of study focuses on a core of substantial training and experience in your chosen performance medium, including lessons, participation in major ensembles, focused work in chamber ensembles, and a junior half and senior full recital.
+Our curriculum is centered on music theory, history, and expression, providing a solid foundation for a career in the art of music.
+The program focuses on a core of substantial training and experience in your chosen performance medium, including lessons, participation in major ensembles, focused work in chamber ensembles, and a junior half and senior full recital.

-Our campus location – an easy train ride to New York City – gives students countless opportunities to attend concerts, see Broadway shows, go to the opera, and experience various other productions while networking with industry professionals.
+Our campus – an easy train ride to New York City – gives students countless opportunities to attend concerts, operas, Broadway shows, and experience various other productions while networking with industry professionals.

 More About the Program

 All students wishing to declare a BS or BSEd in Music in any concentration (music performance, music business, music education, music theory/composition, jazz and commercial music, or music history/literature) must audition for acceptance into these programs.